 Other Ickes clients included Teamsters Locals 295 and 851, which represent air freight workers at New York City airports.
 Both have been under Mob control for decades, according to federal investigators.
 After Local 295 boss Anthony Calagna -- an associate of the Lucchese crime family -- was convicted of extortion in 1992, a federal judge placed Local 295 under the supervision of trustees Thomas P. Puccio (a former federal prosecutor) and Michael J. Moroney (a former Labor Department investigator).

-Following Bill Clinton's election in 1992, Harold Ickes was widely expected to get the job of deputy White House chief of staff.
-He had managed Clinton's New York campaign, run the Democratic Convention, and overseen the Clinton transition team.
-However, shortly before Clinton announced his White House appointments, unknown sources began leaking reports of his Mob connections to the press -- sources widely believed to be connected with Ickes' enemies within the Democratic Party.
+Following Bill Clinton's election as U.S. President in 1992, Harold Ickes was widely expected to get the job of deputy White House chief of staff.
+He had managed Clinton's New York campaign, run the Democratic National Convention, and overseen the Clinton transition team.
+However, shortly before Clinton announced his White House appointments, unknown sources began leaking reports of Ickes's Mob connections to the press -- sources widely believed to be connected with Ickes' enemies within the Democratic Party.
 Clinton declined to name him to any White House post, pending the results of further investigation.

 Court officer Mary Shannon Little was assigned to investigate.
 "Based on the evidence available to date, there is no evidence of criminal misconduct on the part of Harold Ickes or Meyer, Suozzi, English & Klein," she wrote in a November 1993 memorandum.
 However, the 57-page Little report was sealed.
 When the Long Island newspaper Newsday sued to unseal it, a federal appeals court ruled against Newsday.
 While acknowledging that the report contained "various accusations" against Ickes, the court pointed out that much of the text had been redacted or blacked out and that it "would circulate accusations that cannot be tested by the interested public because the sources and much of the subject matter are shrouded by the redactions …"